Dog Boarding Cost: $25–$85/Night (2026 Price Guide by City & Facility)

 - Location: Urban facilities typically charge 20-40% more than rural ones

-- Facility Type: Luxury boarding with private suites costs more than standard kennels
+- Facility Type: Trusted boarding with clean, private suites costs more than standard kennels

 - Services Included: Basic boarding vs. packages with added playtime, grooming, or training